MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/tutorials-overview.md

 ## DCC tutorials

-If your 3D models are in FBX, OBJ, or GLB file format, you can use either of the following tutorials to prepare your 3D models:
+If your 3D models are in the FBX, OBJ, or GLB file format, you can use any of the following tutorials to prepare your 3D models:

 SideFX Houdini

 Blender

-If your models are in some other file format, or if you already have access to 3ds Max, you can use the following tutorial to prepare your 3D models:

 Autodesk 3ds Max

+Note: In addition to FBX, OBJ, and GLB, 3DS Max can import a multitude of file formats including several native CAD formats.

 ## More information